 With its relocation to the cleantech campus IPKW, global accountancy and advisory firm EY immersed its Arnhem office amid a forward thinking community, choosing a sustainable and inspiring work environment in a former factory building.
 A subtle yet bold design by Fokkema & Partners structures the immense floorplate with massive concrete structure and ample ceiling height.
 This led to a bold, bright and green office space lay-out to stimulate collaboration.

 Focus point for the design has been sustainability and circularity.
-Existing furniture from the old office has been upcycled, some elements of the old factories are reused and new furniture is either made by designers based on the IPKW campus or acquired from brands in the region.
-The dynamic workplace and colour schemes align with the Global EY@work concept and at the same time offers an exciting interpretation of the concept to local conditions and opportunities.
+Existing furniture from the old office has been upcycled, some elements of the old factory are integrated and new furniture is either made by designers based on the IPKW campus or acquired from brands in the region.
+The dynamic workplace and colour schemes align with the Global EY@work concept.
+It offers an exciting interpretation of the concept to fit local conditions and opportunities.

 Photography: Bram Vreugdenhil